NathanDarcy/MoviePeddler/README.md

 # About this project

   This was originally a semester group project from an Enterprise Web Development course at UMSL, which I have kept and continued to add features.
 This is a Spring Boot project that simulates an e-commerce website that sells movies.
 It has a mobile responsive front-end through the use of bootstrap, and it utilizes a MySQL Database managed by the Hibernate framework and Spring’s CRUDRepository.
 All HTTP requests are handled by a Spring Controller.
-The application is configured to work on a local Tomcat web server.
+The application is configured to work on a local Tomcat web server and Java 1.8.

 ## To Setup/Run This Project